lb0o/website/content/en/docs/getting-started/first-deployment.md

 Bootstrap your Talos Linux cluster using one of the following tools:

-- [**talos-bootstrap**](/docs/operations/talos/configuration/talos-bootstrap/), for a quick walkthrough.
+- [**talos-bootstrap**](/docs/operations/talos/configuration/talos-bootstrap/), for an interactive walkthrough.
-- [**Talm**](/docs/operations/talos/configuration/talm/), offering declarative cluster management.
+- [**Talm**](/docs/operations/talos/configuration/talm/), for a declarative way of cluster management.

-### Other Kubernetes distributions
+### Existing cluster or other Kubernetes distributions

-If you bootstrap your Talos cluster in your own way, or even try to use a different Kubernetes distribution, make sure to apply all settings from the guides above.
+If you bootstrap your Talos cluster in your own way, or use a different Kubernetes distribution, make sure to apply all settings from the guides above.
-These are the most important settings:
+These settings are mandatory:

 * All CNI plugins must be disabled, as Cozystack will install its own plugin.
-* Kubernetes cluster domain must be set to `cozy.local`.
+* Kubernetes cluster DNS domain must be set to `cozy.local`.
-* Listening address of some Kubernetes components must be changed from `localhost` to a network-reachable address.
+* Listening address of some Kubernetes components must be changed from `localhost` to a routeable address.
 * Kubernetes API server must be reachable on `localhost`.